EMI Calculator

 This calculator uses the reducing balance method.

-- Pre‑EMI (during construction/partial disbursal): You pay interest-only on the disbursed amount - lower outgo today, but principal doesn’t reduce.
+- Pre-EMI (during construction/partial disbursal): You pay interest-only on the disbursed amount - lower outgo today, but principal does not reduce.

-Charges & GST - what’s included in EMI?
+Charges and GST - what is included in EMI?

 Your EMI covers principal and interest.
 Lenders may also levy processing/administrative fees, documentation, late-payment, foreclosure/part-prepayment charges, etc.